setyaraka/secura-file-backend/README.md

 ## 🎯 Why This Project Matters

 This backend explores production-level concerns in:

 - 🛡️ File protection & access tracking
 - 🔐 Conditional file visibility and expiration
 - 🧠 Watermarking engine for various file types
 - 📈 Download tracking & lifecycle management
 - 🧹 Automatic cleanup of expired resources

 Vaultiva backend is a solid foundation for any application requiring secure, auditable, and privacy-first document workflows.

+---

+## 🙋 Feedback

+Have thoughts or found a bug?
+Feel free to open an issue for any suggestions or questions.